Dynatrace (NYSE:DT) Releases Q4 2026 Earnings Guidance

-Dynatrace (NYSE:DT – Get Free Report) updated its fourth quarter 2026 earnings guidance on Monday.
-The company provided earnings per share guidance of 0.380-0.390 for the period, compared to the consensus earnings per share estimate of 0.300.
+Dynatrace (NYSE:DT – Get Free Report) issued an update on its fourth quarter 2026 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of 0.380-0.390 for the period, compared to the consensus estimate of 0.300.
 The company issued revenue guidance of $518.0 million-$523.0 million, compared to the consensus revenue estimate of $514.2 million.
 Dynatrace also updated its FY 2026 guidance to 1.670-1.690 EPS.

-A number of institutional investors have recently added to or reduced their stakes in the company.
-Prosperity Consulting Group LLC raised its holdings in Dynatrace by 46.3% in the 3rd quarter.
-Prosperity Consulting Group LLC now owns 7,736 shares of the company’s stock valued at $375,000 after acquiring an additional 2,449 shares during the period.
-Hilltop Holdings Inc. increased its position in Dynatrace by 25.9% during the third quarter.
-Hilltop Holdings Inc. now owns 7,452 shares of the company’s stock worth $361,000 after acquiring an additional 1,535 shares during the period.
-Perbak Capital Partners LLP boosted its holdings in Dynatrace by 55.8% in the 3rd quarter.
-Perbak Capital Partners LLP now owns 8,381 shares of the company’s stock valued at $406,000 after purchasing an additional 3,001 shares during the period.
-Nomura Holdings Inc. bought a new position in shares of Dynatrace during the second quarter worth approximately $458,000.
-Finally, Cerity Partners LLC increased its holdings in shares of Dynatrace by 18.8% during the second quarter.
-Cerity Partners LLC now owns 7,018 shares of the company’s stock worth $387,000 after purchasing an additional 1,110 shares during the period.
-94.28% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently modified their holdings of DT.
+Cim LLC raised its position in Dynatrace by 1.0% in the 3rd quarter.
+Cim LLC now owns 22,184 shares of the company’s stock worth $1,075,000 after purchasing an additional 228 shares during the last quarter.
+Orion Porfolio Solutions LLC increased its stake in shares of Dynatrace by 1.4% in the 3rd quarter.
+Orion Porfolio Solutions LLC now owns 16,983 shares of the company’s stock valued at $823,000 after buying an additional 231 shares during the period.
+Northwestern Mutual Wealth Management Co. raised its position in shares of Dynatrace by 21.3% during the second quarter.
+Northwestern Mutual Wealth Management Co. now owns 1,548 shares of the company’s stock worth $85,000 after acquiring an additional 272 shares during the last quarter.
+Jones Financial Companies Lllp lifted its stake in shares of Dynatrace by 19.2% during the first quarter.
+Jones Financial Companies Lllp now owns 2,161 shares of the company’s stock valued at $102,000 after acquiring an additional 348 shares during the period.
+Finally, Coldstream Capital Management Inc. lifted its stake in shares of Dynatrace by 10.5% during the third quarter.
+Coldstream Capital Management Inc. now owns 4,604 shares of the company’s stock valued at $223,000 after acquiring an additional 437 shares during the period.
+94.28% of the stock is owned by institutional investors.

 Dynatrace Company Profile